Image Credits: Sean Pavone/shutterstock.com

 Nanotechnology Research and Education

-Nano Discovery Labs – It provides a connecting and sustaining framework for science education programs integrated with research in nanoscience, virology, molecular biology, microbiology, public health, and astrobiology and through alliance with faculty and scientific professional staff of the University of Southern Maine (USM) and other collaborating scientists.
+- Nano Discovery Labs—Through this initiative, USM offers a connecting and sustaining framework for science education programs combined with research in virology, molecular biology, nanoscience, public health, astrobiology, and microbiology.
+The framework is established by collaborating with faculty and scientific professional staff of USM and several other participating scientists.